-These Design Guidelines are in addition to existing statutory or other Local Authority requirements.
-The Seller does not warrant that the Local Authority will approve or refuse any house plan, even if it satisfies these Design Guidelines and/or has received the Seller's Design Approval.
+These Design Guidelines are in addition to existing statutory or other local authority requirements.
+LWP does not warrant that the City of Armadale will approve or refuse any house plan, even if it satisfies these Design Guidelines.

-The Seller encourages innovation in built form and variety in architectural expression in the design of homes in Mahala.
-The Seller reserves the right to amend the conditions outlined in this Annexure F and approve designs which do not strictly comply with these guidelines but are considered by the Seller to be of merit.
+LWP encourages innovation in built form and variety in architectural expression in the design of homes in Mahala.
+LWP reserves the right to amend the conditions outlined in Annexure 'A' and approve designs which do not strictly comply with these guidelines but are considered by LWP to be of merit.